DaverSomethingSomethingOrg/ConanToolchain/docs/ConanRecipePreReqs.md

 recipes to work from in the
 [Conan Center Index](https://github.com/conan-io/conan-center-index/tree/master/recipes)

-- Non-relocatable packages support `prefix` option
+- Non-relocatable packages support `install_prefix` option
-- Leverage `prefix` to configure compiler and toolchain PATH
+- Leverage `install_prefix` to configure compiler and toolchain PATH
-- Install all dependencies in RPM form to `prefix`
+- Install all dependencies in RPM form to `install_prefix`
 - Disable Conan dependencies during `build`/`install`, replacing them with RPMs.

 ## `prefix` option in conanfile.py for each non-relocatable tool in the chain